charliecalvert/CloudNotes/Assignments/Aws/Ec2ProvisionRepo.md

 ## Clone

-In your ~/Git directory clone the AWS Provision repo
+In your **~/Git** directory clone the AWS Provision repository:

     git clone git@github.com:charliecalvert/aws-provision.git

-## Copy Repo and Remove .git Folder

-Copy the repo to your repo:

-    cp -rv ~/Git/aws-provision/ ~/Git/isit320-calvert-2018/.

-Navigate to your repo:

-    cd ~/Git/isit320-calvert-2018/aws-provision

-Remove the .git file from aws-provision so you do not have nested repositories:

-    rm -rf .git
+This repository contains some JavaScript files that will help you provision a remote instance.
+There is no program in this repository, just a set of useful files.

 ## Create Web Application